ThanGeo/APRIL-complete/README.md

 - - meet : r and s meet (touch)
 - - equal : r and s are geometrically equal
 - - find_relation : detect all relations between r and s
+- -p "num" : sets "num" partitions for the APRIL approximation

 ## Configuration Files